hossainlab/Biostat/content/home/hero.md

   icon = "door-open"

 [cta_alt]
-  url = "about"
+  url = "syllabus"
   label = "Syllabus"

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Website theme by [Desirée De Leon](http://desiree.rbind.io/) | Developed by [Jubayer Hossain]()'
+  label = 'Website theme by [Desirée De Leon](http://desiree.rbind.io/) | Developed by [Jubayer Hossain](jhossain.com)'
 +++

-In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
-- Literature Searching Process
-- Research Data Management(RDM)
-- Systematic Reviews
-- Meta Analysis
+This course will give students a foundation in statistical analysis principles and practice, mainly applied to life sciences.
+In addition, we will have weekly lectures covering various topics, including research methodology, data collection methods, statistics, R programming, data visualization(human perception, color theory, principles of visual design), etc.

+We will also have weekly hands-on laboratory sessions in which students will have the opportunity to put the lecture material into practice.